NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give up: Chris Anderson, Mo Williams, Mike Dunleavy and First round draft pick.

 The Cavs needed a wing shooter after J.R.
-Smith was sidelined with an injury.
+Smith was sidelined with injury.
 And Korver has proven to be the right man for the for the job.
-Korver has topped the 20-point mark four times in 20 games with the Cavs and is averaging 11.
+Korver has topped the 20-point mark four times in 20 games with the Cavs, and is averaging 11.
 5 points as he is shooting 51.9 percent from the field and 52.3 percent from beyond the arc during that span.
 His shooting prowess will be even more valuable with Kevin Love out for around another month.

 Cleveland brought Dunleavy in to fill the role that Korver is currently filling but he struggled to get anything going.
 Trading Chris Anderson and Mo Williams were moves to clear cap space and roster room.
 Anderson is injured and won’t play again this year while Williams is retired.